Tulagi: History

 The first recorded sighting by Europeans was by the Spanish expedition of Álvaro de Mendaña on 16 April 1568.
 More precisely the sighting was due to a local voyage done by a small boat, in the accounts the brigantine Santiago, commanded by Maestre de Campo Pedro Ortega Valencia and having Hernán Gallego as pilot.

+From 1896 to 1942, the town of Tulagi was the capital of the British Solomon Islands Protectorate.
+This island was favored as better isolated and healthier than the disease-ridden larger islands of the archipelago.

 World War II

 The Japanese occupied Tulagi on May 3, 1942, with the intention of establishing a seaplane base nearby (see Japanese Tulagi landing).
 The ships in Tulagi harbor were raided by planes from USS Yorktown the following day in a prelude to the Battle of the Coral Sea.

 Allied forces, primarily the 1st Marine Raiders, landed on August 7 and captured Tulagi as part of Operation Watchtower after a day of hard fighting.

-After its capture by United States Navy and Marine Corps forces, the island hosted a squadron of PT boats for a year, which included LTJG John F. Kennedy's PT-109 as well as other ancillary facilities.
+After its capture by United States Navy and Marine Corps forces, the island hosted a squadron of PT boats for a year (including John F. Kennedy's PT-109) and other ancillary facilities.
 A small 20-bed dispensary was operated on Tulagi until its closure in 1946.
-The island also formed part of Purvis Bay, which hosted many US Navy ships during 1942 and 1943.
+The island also formed part of Purvis Bay, which hosted many US Navy ships through 1942 and 1943.

 Postwar

+After World War II, the capital the state of Solomon Islands moved to Honiara, Guadalcanal.
+While Tulagi is today the capital of the Central Province.

 The present-day Tulagi has a fishing fleet.